jerhon/honlsoft-v2/blog/2021/2021-09-17-using-mkdocs-to-document-projects.md

 ## Wrapping Up

 I hope you found this useful.
-MkDocs and the Material theme are an easy way to produce high quality and consumable documentation.
+MkDocs and the Material for MkDocs theme are an easy way to produce high quality and consumable documentation.
 The source code for a full example can be found on [GitHub](https://github.com/jerhon/honlsoft-notes/) and the running site is hosted on [Netlify](https://hs-developer-notes.netlify.app/).